 Download the animated example for this series for one possible animation scheme.
-Also review the Chart of the Month for November 2009 for another scheme.
-There is also a graphic download associated with this Chart of the Month that you will want to be sure you get.
+Also review the Power Chart for November 2009 for another scheme.
+There is also a graphic download associated with this Power Chart that you will want to be sure you get.

 Download the animation examples for the other map series for even more ideas about usage and formatting.